-These 'Billy Madison' Blue Duck Memes Of Trump Coloring The American Flag Are Spot On
+These 'Billy Madison' Memes Of President Trump’s Blue Flag Picture Are Too Perfect

 ICYMI, the internet is having a field day over photos of President Donald Trump apparently coloring an American flag completely wrong.
 You know, because the POTUS should probably know that the stripes on the flag are red and white — and not blue.
 Now, the Twitterverse, as it's apt to do, has made the moment into a meme that's just too spot on.
 Honestly, these Billy Madison blue duck memes of Trump coloring the American flag are everything you didn't know you needed.
 Elite Daily reached out to the White House for comment on the photo but did not hear back at the time of publication.